-The following text is a very small fragment of a Babylonian chronicle that was found in the library of the Assyrian king Aššurbanipal.
+The following text is a very small fragment of a Mesopotamian chronicle that was found in the library of the Assyrian king Aššurbanipal.
 The text is unintelligeble but mentions king Samsuiluna, the successor of the famous king Hammurabi.

 For a very brief introduction to the literary genre of chronicles, go here.
 More information can be found in Jean-Jacques Glassner, Mesopotamian Chronicles (Atlanta, 2004), in which this is text CM 44.